Physical Activity Benefits for 100% Nose Breathing: Exercise Chart

 Many Western Buteyko breathing practitioners teaching the Buteyko method do not sufficiently emphasize the importance and value of physical activity.
 They assume that a student with serious or physical health problems can just do more breath work and achieve a high oxygenation without physical exercise.
 These students can practice breath work for 2-3 hours per day and often achieve very high absolute maximum pauses (up to 1.5-2 minutes).
 However, their teachers often do not have them focus on and record their morning CPs (Control Pause or body-oxygen test results).
 It can be called a "get large CPs and forget the mornings approach.

 As a result of the damage produced, such students usually get stuck with about 15-23 s for the morning CP and chest breathing during sleep and at other times when they are not aware of their breathing.
 Furthermore, many health problems may get worse due to very large CP fluctuations, e.g., from around 20 s in the morning and up to 40-50 or more seconds after their breath work.

 Physical diseases require physical means to remove abnormalities in body cells.
-We need shaking (vibrations of the body), sweating (to eliminate toxins and poisons) and increased metabolism to deal with cancer tumors, diabetes, asthma, high cholesterol, arthritis, other auto-immune disorders, inflammatory conditions, GI disorders, and many other problems.
+We need shaking (vibrations of the body), sweating (to eliminate toxins and poisons) and increased metabolism to successfully and effectively deal with cancer tumors, diabetes, asthma, high cholesterol, arthritis, other auto-immune disorders, inflammatory conditions, GI disorders, and many other problems.

 An efficient breathing retraining program should focus and promote an ability to maintain your CP, especially throughout the night, rather than to achieve long or very long breath holds.
 Physical activity is the crucial factor in this process of gradually increasing the morning CP and preventing decreases due to lifestyle.